 About the guests:

 Kirk Ford, Deputy Head of Compliance at RWA Consultancy, has been supporting brokers with their compliance regulatory needs for the past seven years.
-Previously, he worked in retail banking and general insurance sectors.
+Previously, he worked in retail banking and the general insurance sectors.

 Steve Walton, Head of Compliance at RWA Consultancy, has been working at RWA Consultancy for the past five years.
 In this position, he leads the Regional Business Management team, which is focused on customer and broker support.